SelfCareMap

 Targets: Glutes, piriformis, outer hips

-• Thread your right hand through the gap and clasp your hands behind your left thigh (or shin, if that’s easier).
+• Thread your right hand through the gap and clasp your hands behind your left thigh, or your shin if that is easier for your reach.

-• Gently pull your left thigh toward your chest, keeping your head and shoulders relaxed on the floor.
+• Gently pull your left thigh toward your chest while keeping your head and shoulders relaxed on the floor.
+If your head lifts, place a small pillow under your neck.

 • Feel the stretch in your right glute and hip.
+This move is excellent for relieving pressure on the sciatic nerve.
 Switch sides.

 2. Kneeling Hip Flexor Stretch (Low Lunge)